ufcg-lsd/blowout/CUSTOM.md

 After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Provider:

 	infra_provider_class_name="my_new_infra_provider_class_name"

+To know more about what should be implemented in each method, see the source code.